SpocWiki/_public/schema.org/type/is_a_/creative_work/publication_volume.md

 Tag Instances like this:
 #is_/a_/publication_volume

 A part of a successively published publication such as a periodical or multi-volume work, often numbered.
-It may represent a time span, such as a year.<br/><br/>
+It may represent a time span, such as a year.

 See also <a href="http://blog.schema.org/2014/09/schemaorg-support-for-bibliographic_2.html">blog post</a>.

 [ #is_/sub_class_of :: [[../CreativeWork]] ]